zihling/edge-nns/hgcal_autoencoder/README.md

 ## Load the model
 We provide a script to load the model for further evaluation: `./scripts/load_model.sh`.
-No need to download the dataset for loading the model.
+No need to download the dataset to load the model.

 To load the Medium Pareto model, run:
 ```